manning-lp/ksingh-git-optimize-mapping-lp/README.md

-# optimized-mapping-of-elasticsearch-index-lp-author
+# optimize-mapping-index-lp-author
-Repository for liveProject: Optimized Mapping of Elasticsearch Index
+Repository for liveProject: Optimize Mapping

 ## Contents
 The initial setup of the project contains the files you need to run the complete setup: